Thursday, March 29, 2007

 Rather than me explaining it, here is a clip of exact words that were spoken:

 “Ann Curry: Mr. President, I have this map from the U.S. Department of State that shows more than a thousand villages in the Darfur region — more than a thousand burned.
+And the question is, how can this be done by Arab militias without the support of the Sudanese government?
+This is shocking.

 Omar al-Bashir: What do you think about the picture that Colin Powell presented before the national security that confirmed and illustrated the presence of weapons of mass destruction in Iraq?
 What do you think about it?